Ixcatl/fables_novasophonia/docs/catalog/species.rst

 Raptor
 ------
-A burly, imposing, infamously hardheaded species of avian, raptors have also garnered a reputation for oft appearing alongside their svelte oscine compatriots, not to mention their talents in many trades.
+A burly and imposing species of feathers and beaks, raptors have garnered a reputation for oft appearing alongside their svelte avis relatives, not to mention their talents in many trades.

 .. dropdown:: Details...